-- 2. Remove the bulb by pushing in and turning counterclockwise. - 3.
-Install the new bulb by pushing and turning it clockwise. - 4.
+- 2. Remove the bulb by pushing it in and turning counterclockwise. - 3.
+Install the new bulb by pushing it in and turning clockwise. - 4.
 Reinstall the lens.

 Tail Light/Brake Light

 Remove the panel under the passenger seat by unscrewing 7 Torx screws as indicated below.